hth313/OS4/doc/glossary.rst

 identification of the module.
 Some bits are used to mark if the module is banked and if it has secondary functions.

+.. glossary:: Mainframe

+The name HP used internally for the HP-41 firmware.
+(Normally it means a very powerful computer.)

+.. glossary:: MCODE

+The machine language used on the HP-41.
+HP originally called it microcode,  which is misleading as it usually means something else.
+The term M-Code was coined in the user community (where the "M" could refer to either), and later it became MCODE.

 .. glossary:: Primary bank

 Bank 1 in a banked module.